-If they fight, do the Q-E-R-E combo at as many members of the opponents team (try to hit at least 2 of them with your ult) to chunk them.
-IF YOU SEE AN OPPORTUNITY TO GET OFF A GOOD ULT THEN JUST DO IT, DO NOT SAVE IT FOR TAKING KILLS!
+If they fight, do the Q-E-R-E combo at as many members of the opponents team (try to hit at least 2 of them with your ult) to chunk them -- don't save your kit for sniping a kill on one person if you can set up a kill on two instead!

 Teamfight?!?
 What do I do?!?

-Even if you have a ton of wards if you push hard the opponents team can EASILY get behind you and trap you between them and your base.
-I would even advise not pushing with just your ADC because neither of you are tanky.
+Never push alone.
+Even if you have a ton of wards if you push hard the opponents team can easily get behind you and trap you between them and their base.
+I would even advise not pushing with just you and your ADC because neither of you are tanky.
 If you are both super fed, though, splitpushing may be viable assuming you and your adc can 2v3 at best, 2v4-5 at worst the opponent's team (believe it or not some games you might get ahead enough this can realistically happen!)

 Late game is when both teams have tried and failed at pushing each other down.

 You know you are at late game when everybody is at near-full build and more than two people dying can cost you the game.
-Stick to your team like GLUE and tell your team to stick to each other.
-If you have a splitpusher, let him do his job, but if one of your team goes to splitpush the rest need to go to another lane and pressure it so the opponent's team has to stop the splitpusher and the rest of your team.
-This is very effective if your splitpusher (for example tryndamere) can easily 1v1 anybody they send up there forcing them to send 2 or more to deal with the split push.
+Stick to your team like glue and make sure your adc does the same.
+If you have a splitpusher, let him do his job, but if one of your team goes to splitpush the rest need to go to another lane and pressure it so the opponent's team can't all go top to kill him and lose nothing in return.
+This is very effective if your splitpusher (for example Tryndamere) can easily 1v1 anybody they send up there forcing them to send 2 or more to deal with the splitpush.

 YOU MUST STAY ALIVE.

-Once you get to late game your death timer will be long enough that more than 2 or 3 players on your side dying can spell defeat.
+Once you get to late game your death timer will be long enough that more than 2 or 3 players on your team dying can spell defeat.

 Don't be one of those dead players.
 Never facecheck bushes (encourage your team to do the same) and exercise the appropriate amount of caution depending on what champs your opponents are playing (if they have a champion like Blitz or Leona be extra careful at all times).